Reporting a Birth

 In some cases, U.S. citizen fathers must provide evidence of physical presence at the time of the child's conception.
 Parents may document their presence with the following documents:

 - Passport travel stamps

 - Possible other documentation that must be agreed upon by the consular officer

 Although not mandatory, some parents may find a DNA paternity or maternity test is the best way to show evidence of paternity or maternity.

-Consular Reports of Birth Abroad normally take about 30 business days for printing.
+Consular Reports of Birth Abroad normally take about three to four weeks for printing.